In virtual environments, there are three common problems that create security problems: (1) definitional issues

 Uniform definitions of the security aspects of virtualization are of vital importance.
 If your definition of a secure virtual environment conflicts with prevailing standard definitions, it can create confusion and conflicting security recommendations.
 There are two major issues that need to be defined concerning virtualization.
 The first is, what comprises a virtual environment?
 The second is, what is considered hostile to that environment?

 A virtual environment is more than just the virtualization host.
 It's everything that directly or indirectly touches the virtualization hosts.
 The components of a virtual environment include, but are not limited to, management tools, backup tools, storage and both virtual and physical networking.
+This is how I define the virtual environment when talking to people about virtualization security.

 From the perspective of the virtualization host, the hostile environment includes all virtual machines.
 This is because the biggest risk to the virtual environment is a method to escape from the VM, thereby gaining access to the hypervisor in some manner.
 Thankfully, such a method has yet to be developed.